jarrja/Data-Visualization-USAirline/README.md

 visualization with out crowding the graph.
 On-Time feature is calculated by using on-time arrival divided by total arrival where the percentage of On-Time is obtained.
 We will use this index to identify which carriers perform best in different time of the month.

+### Design Selection
 Line plot is chosen to show the On-Time arrival feature to provide a link and progress between each individual month, where bar plot is perfect to show the proportion between each airline in a single month.

+The color representing each data is critical where it guides the user to delineates between each airline easily, therefore, the colors for each airline is selected to be the same.

 ## Feedback
 #### Feedback 1